Writing a CV

 Writing a CV or Resumé (in Dubai and UAE)

 What is the point of a CV?
 To get a job interview, not to get a job.
+Remember that.

 The letter accompanying the CV

 - Be short.

 - Be free of grammar and spelling errors.

 - Include your most important attributes that are relevant to the job application.
 Not all of them, just 1 or 2.